 Reflections on Consciousness, Coherence, and Becoming

-Written with love and inquiry by Dr. Roberta Kung—physician, seeker, and storyteller of consciousness in motion—blending human insight with the intelligence of AI.
+Shared with curiosity, love, and inquiry by Dr. Roberta Kung, physician, seeker, and storyteller of consciousness in motion, blending human insight with the quiet intelligence of AI.

 The Space Between: Transcendent Musings is a living journal of consciousness in motion, a collection of writings that arise in the pauses between breath and being, experience and understanding.
 Here, I share reflections from my own unfolding journey through Quantum Integrative Health™ and Transcendent Well-Being™, exploring how consciousness moves through everyday life as energy, emotion, and awakening.